Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Technical supporting results

 \section{Technical supporting results}

 In Appendix~\ref{sec:appendix}, we prove three technical results that are exploited in the current paper.
 Lemma~\ref{lem_loc_unif_cvg} is used to deduce local uniform convergence in probability from pointwise estimates.
-Proposition~\ref{prop_om_cont} is used to deduce the a.e. continuity of sections of a.e. continuous kernels.
-The more technical proof of proposition~\ref{prop_cvg_mu0} is given afterwards.
+Lemma~\ref{lem_pair_ctn} is used to deduce the a.e. continuity of sections of a.e. continuous kernels and a related result is stated in the next Lemma~\ref{lem_ae_cont}.
+The more technical proof of Proposition~\ref{prop_cvg_mu0} is given afterwards.